Ecwid/ecwid-api-docs/includes/_customize_storefront.md

 ### Q: How to know what Ecwid widgets are on a page?

+If your applcation customizes storefront, your script will be loaded at **all times** when `app.ecwid.com/script.js?{store_id}` is on a page.
+It means that if a simple search widget is present on a page, your script will be executed.

-Ecwid widgets can be embedded in many ways:
+Ecwid widgets can be also embedded in many ways:

 - as a part of a website page
 - in an iframe
 - certain widgets are displayed only (like search and minicart, no storefront)

-If your applcation customizes storefront, your script will be loaded at *all times* when `script.js?{store_id}` is on a page.
-It means that if a simple search widget is present on a page, your script will be executed.

 So, it is important to know where exactly your application is loaded: if there is a storefront present on a page or if it's just a search widget.
 To check that, use `Ecwid.getInitializedWidgets()` function of [Ecwid Javascript API](#storefront-js-api).
+Using it, you can determine whether your app functionality needs to be initialized or not.

 ## Store-specific custom JS